 Ecological Significance, History and Range

-Scientists estimate that the swallow-tailed kite only inhabits about 5 percent of its historic range.
+Kites need at least 100,000 acres of contiguous forest to maintain healthy populations.
+Scientists estimate that the swallow-tailed kite only inhabits about five percent of its historic range.
 Prior to the early 1900s, kites were abundant and known to nest in 21 states, including most of Florida, the southeastern U.S. coastal region and throughout the Mississippi Valley as far north as Wisconsin.

 Today, the global population of swallow-tailed kites is estimated to be 150,000.
 Considered a species of conservation concern in Mississippi, the swallow-tailed is one of the most threatened land birds currently without federal protection under the Endangered Species Act of 1973.